zzyzek/sandbox/rng/Notes.md

 That is, the $Q$ plane that intersects each of $Q( v _ k(t _ k) ) = 0 \to t _ k > 0$.

-If the point $q$ falls within the quarter `3` diamond regions, there will be three frustum vector intersectionss away from the origin.
+If the point $q$ falls within the quarter `3` diamond regions, there will be three frustum vector intersections away from the origin.
 The other frustum vector will intersect in the negative $t$ direction.
 That is, there will be three $t _ k > 0$ and one $t _ {k'} < 0$.